Makara

 Mak0006

-The old gun batteries are now fenced off. is a pity as I recall several fun teenage overnight parties held in them.
-The were never used and replaced during the war by the larger gun at Wrights Hill.
+The old gun batteries are now fenced off.
+This is a pity as I recall several fun teenage overnight parties held in them.
+The guns were never used and replaced during the war by the larger gun at Wrights Hill.

 Just up from the gun batteries are the remains of Fort Opau, with some fascinating photos and histories.
 Around 60 soldiers lived up there.